 Montsant creates powerful reds like those of Priorat.
 Penedes is home to modern and innovative winemakers, where world-famous wineries such as the Bodegas Torres and Freixenet thrive.
 Priorat is known as the powerhouse of Spanish red wine.
-Made from Garnacha and Carignan with percentages of Syrah, Cabernet Sauvignon, and Merlot, this Spanish red wine variety has a fruity aroma with mineral notes, balanced acidity, and tannins and high in alcohol.
+Made from Garnacha and Carignan with percentages of Syrah, Cabernet Sauvignon, and Merlot, this Spanish red wine variety has a fruity aroma with mineral notes, balanced acidity, and tannins and is high in alcohol.
 The lively City of Barcelona is a fantastic place to stay and visit nearby wineries.
 You may also want to visit the Medieval town of Girona during your time here.

 Valencia is the oldest Spanish wine region.
 Grapes have been planted here for thousands of years, dating back to the Neolithic era.
 The vineyards are cultivated in rich lime-bearing soils and house an assortment of grape varieties, including the native Bobal.
 Other signature grapes include the Moscatel de Alejandría used in sweet Moscato wines.
 Visitors pair Valencia wines with paella and seafood as they dance the night away with Flamenco music in the region’s local bars.
 Valencia city is the ideal place to stay when visiting wineries in this area.